jawwada/Chatbot-Application/Instructions.md

     - **data_preprocessing.py**: Contains the code for preprocessing the data.
 - **tests**: Contains the unit tests for the flask server.
 Integration tests not implementd.
 - **Dockerfile**: Contains the Dockerfile for the project.
-- **Documentation.md**: Contains the project overview and setup instructions.
+- **Instructions.md**: Contains the project overview and setup instructions.
 - **requirements.txt**: Contains the required packages for the project.
 - **prometheus.yaml**: contains the prometheus configuration.

 The project has logging for the main model building and inference tasks implemented using the Python logging module.
 The logs are stored in the `logs` directory which is created once the main script is run.
-TODO: Add logging to the Flask server.
-Can be done using the Flask logging module.
-TODO: Add logging to the unit tests.
-Can be done using the pytest logging module.